Johann David Castleman

 In 1808 a David (probably Jr.) is a Deputy Sheriff to Cornelius Baldwin in Frederick County.
 William is a County Judge at this time.

-In 1828 a David Castleman is a Judge in Frederick County.
+In 1828 a David Castleman is a Judge in Frederick County, probably a son of William.